davecom/SwiftSimpleNeuralNetwork/README.md

 ## Philosophy
 This *teaching* project is proclaimed *simple* for two reasons:
-- The code aims to be simple to understand.
-Sometimes at the expense of performance.
+- The code aims to be simple to understand (even at the expense of performance).
 I built this project to learn more about implementing neural networks.
 It does not aim to be state of the art or feature complete, but instead approachable.
 - The type of neural network targetted is very specific - only multi-layer feed-forward backpropagation networks.
 Why?
 Because we're keeping it simple,

 Contributions to the project will be measured not only by their functional aspects (improved performance, more features) but also by how much they stick to the philosophy.